techidaily/site-win11/source/_posts/demystifying-processor-limits-in-power-options-menu.md

 ## How to Show or Hide the Minimum or Maximum Processor State Using Command Prompt

  To use Command Prompt to show or hide these power states, press**Win + R** to open Windows Run.
 Then, enter**cmd** in the text box and hit the**Enter** key on your keyboard.
-You can also use one of the many[ways to open the Command Prompt on Windows](https://www.makeuseof.com/windows-open-command-prompt-powershell/) .
+You can also use one of the many [ways to open the Command Prompt on Windows](https://www.makeuseof.com/windows-open-command-prompt-powershell/) .

 ![Cmd in Run](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/win11-cmd.jpg)